 If a career as a genetic counselor sounds interesting to you, then you might consider taking a cost-effective, online course to better familiarize yourself with the field.
 Duke University's An Introduction to Genetics and Evolution gives course takers a basic overview of some of the primary principles behind fundamental areas of biology and prepares them for more advanced coursework in the field.

 Introduction to Genetics and Evolution is a college-level class being offered simultaneously to new students at Duke University.
 The course gives interested ...

 135,802 already enrolled

 Biology, Genetics, Evolution, Genomics

 No. Following a bachelor’s degree, you must take a master’s degree accredited by ACGC, and then gain certification through an exam.
-You may also need a license depending on the state you plan to work in.
+You may also need a license depending on the state in which you plan on working in.

-The US Bureau of Labor Statistics expects careers in the field of genetic counseling to grow by 26 percent between 2020 and 2030 3.
-However, because it is a relatively small field, this doesn’t amount to as many job openings as you might expect, so there is competition for good positions.
+The US Bureau of Labor Statistics expects careers in the field of genetic counseling to grow by 18 percent between 2021 and 2031 3.
+However, because it is a relatively small field, this still amount to only about 300 new job openings each year, so there will likely be competition for good positions.